rusackas/rusackas/README.md

 ## `<blink>`Welcome!`</blink>`

 You've reached the nerdiest facet of my internet presence.
-Currently working on [Apache Superset (Incubating)](http://superset.incubator.apache.org/) on behalf of [Preset, Inc](http://preset.io/)
+I'm currently working on [Apache Superset (Incubating)](http://superset.incubator.apache.org/) on behalf of [Preset, Inc](http://preset.io/)

 In technology, I can usually be found:
 * Trying to use the *least* or sometimes *most* CSS I can in a given project (I ♥️ CSS)